glycerine/ruid/README.md

 Ruid: a really unique id
 ================

+Update (2015/Feb/14): Riud2 now generates a ruid (version 2) that incorporates 100 bytes from /dev/urandom and then SHA512 hashes it.
+More, we converted to a library by default for reuse, and moved the command line utilities to cmd/ruidgen and cmd/ruid2gen.
+Happy Valentines Day!

 A Huid is a really unique id.
 It is very fast to generate, and is base64-decodable to be human readable.

 A Ruid is a really unique id.
 It is very fast to generate, and is an opaque identifier.
 It is the SHA1 hash of a Huid.

+Command line versions of the Ruid and Ruid2 generators are available in cmd/ruidgen and cmd/ruid2gen.
+Make will install them.

 The bytes in a Ruid always start with `ruid_v` and are followed by two digits of version identifier and an '_'